-Explore Europe bit more ecological and much cheaper!
+Explore Europe a bit more ecological and much cheaper!
 Travel by bike!
 It is really easy and so worth it!
 As an inspiration we are offering you here our 5 days bike touring trip in Switzerland and Italy.
 So, let`s get inspired.

 Start with little steps